 Example-2

-You can also use the Subscription name parameter along with the Set-AzContext PowerShell command.
+You can also use the Subscription name parameter and the Set-AzContext PowerShell command.

 Example-3